Corey Scher

 Biography

-My doctoral research leverages geophysics and dense time series of satellite imaging radar data to study water conflict and war impacts from space.
+My doctoral research leverages geophysics, data engineering, and satellite imaging radar to study the physical impacts of war and conflict.

 I’m a PhD candidate at the CUNY Graduate Center and work in close coordination with the Conflict Ecology group at Oregon State.